 My research addresses the construction and cryptanalysis of quantum-secure schemes and provably guaranteeing their security in the appropriate security models.
 Moreover, I am interested in how to transition cryptographic protocols and applications to be quantum-secure.

-I am affiliated to the Institute for Quantum Computing (IQC) as a post doctoral researcher at the Department of Combinatorics & Optimization at the University of Waterloo in Waterloo, Ontario, Canada.
-Before I was a post doctoral researcher in the Cryptography and computer algebra group at TU Darmstadt where I received my Ph.D. in September 2018 under the supervision of Johannes Buchmann from TU Darmstadt.
+I am a researcher at SandboxAQ, CA, USA, located in Germany.
+Before I have been affiliated to the Technische Universität (TU) Darmstadt as a post doctoral researcher in the cryptoplexity group led by Marc Fischlin.
+Until early 2022, I have been affiliated the Institute for Quantum Computing (IQC) as a post doctoral fellow at the Department of Combinatorics & Optimization at the University of Waterloo (UW) in Waterloo, Ontario, Canada.
+At UW I have been working with Douglas Stebila and Michele Mosca.
+I have been a research visitor at the lattice program of the Simons Institute at UC Berkeley in spring 2020 and I interned at Microsoft Research, Redmond (US), during the summer 2019.
+Before, I was a post doctoral researcher in the Cryptography and computer algebra group at TU Darmstadt, Germany, where I received my Ph.D. in September 2018 under the supervision of Johannes Buchmann from TU Darmstadt.

 Program committee membership:

 Security Standards Research (SSR) 2023, TCHES 2023 (Issue 3&4), CRYPTO 2023

 CT-RSA 2022, AfricaCrypt 2022, Security Standards Research (SSR) 2022

 LatinCrypt 2021, Selected Areas in Cryptography (SAC) 2021

 - Institute for Quantum Computing, in part funded by the Government of Canada; 08/2019- 02/2022